 The ML decoder goes through all $\binom{N}{K}$ possible sets $\omega \in {\cal I}$ and chooses the set $S_{\omega^*}$ such that

-and consequently, if any set other than the true set $S_1$ is more likely, an error occurs.
-This decoder is a minimum probability of error decoder for equi-probable sets, as we assumed in (A1).
+and consequently, an error occurs if any set other than the true set $S_1$ is more likely.
+This decoder is a minimum probability of error decoder for equiprobable sets, as we assumed in (A1).
 Note that the ML decoder requires the knowledge of the observation model $p(Y|X_S,\bS)$ and the distribution $p(\bS)$.